Q4 Investors' Newsletter

 Lawrence Lim, COO,

-As we enter into the final quarter of the year, I hope that all of you are as relieved as I am to experience a return to some level of normalcy.
-My prayers continue to go out to Singapore and our neighbors in the region as we continue to navigate carefully through the uncertainties brought about by this pandemic.
+As we enter into the final quarter of the year, I certainly wish that Singapore can quickly and successfully move past both the Stabilization and Transition phases into the new normal with COVID as we exit 2021.
+My prayers continue to go out to Singapore and our neighbours in the region as we carefully navigate through the uncertainties brought about by this pandemic.

 We would like to assure you that Galilee will continue to bring value to our investors and we have a few exciting developments that we hope to share with you.

-Firstly, we have plans underway to increase our engagements with our investors through a series of webinars/seminars on a variety of finance-/investment- related topics starting early next year.
+Firstly, we have plans underway to increase our engagement with our investors through a series of webinars/seminars on a variety of finance-/investment- related topics starting early next year.

 Next, we would also like to update that the registration of our new Variable Capital Company (VCC) Fund is underway.
 A VCC is a new company structure specially designed for collective investment funds set up in Singapore, with many added benefits as compared with current fund structures.
 Find out how a VCC structure benefits investors here.
 There is also a 70% grant scheme to offset the costs of setting up a VCC to encourage adoption of this new structure.
 Our VCC will feature two new sub-funds with very different strategies.
 One would be a real estate backed debt fund and the other would be a special opportunities strategy trading in public equities.